 Remember to claim the corresponding provincial or territorial non-refundable tax credit on line 5852 of your provincial or territorial Form 428.

-For more information about your student loan and interest paid, visit CanLearn.ca.
+For more information about your student loan and interest paid, visit CanLearn.

-Keep all your documents in case we ask to see them at a later date.
+Keep all your documents in case we ask to see them later.

 Filing a paper return

 Attach your documents for the amounts you are claiming for 2016.

 - General Income Tax and Benefit Package - Guide, Returns, Schedules